HassanMahmoodKhan/Efficient-Brain-Tumor-Detection-for-Early-Intervention/README.md

 # Deep-Convolutional-Neural-Networks-for-Medical-Image-Classification

 This project aims to employ several deep learning architectures to conduct a thorough classification analysis of brain MRI scan images and classify them to one of the two classes i.e., tumor or no-tumor.
-The aim is to attempt to build upon the existing architectures by leveraging concepts such as transfer learning as well as fully convolutional networks to improve them via custom additions.
+The aim is to attempt to build upon the existing architectures by leveraging concepts such as transfer learning to improve them via custom additions.
 Finally, a comprehensive analysis is produced for each model to weigh the advantages and disadvantages, along with potential for future use.

 ## Convolutional Neural Networks
 CNNs are a type of neural network architecture that can uncover key information in both time series and image data.
 For this reason, it is highly valuable for image-related tasks, such as image recognition, object classification and pattern recognition.
 Compared to the other networks, a CNN delivers better performance with image inputs, and with speech or audio signal inputs.
 A CNN consists of at least three layers: a convolutional layer, a pooling layer and a fully connected (FC) layer.